kmpk/LunchVotingSystem/README.md

 [remote REST API documentation](http://62.113.255.104:8889/open-api)

-` Note - remote application time zone is UTC+3 and all data is reset daily at midnight`
+` Note - remote application time zone is GMT+3 and all data is reset daily at midnight`

+By default, users after registration has no USER role, activate "REGISTER_ROLE_SET" profile to set role during registration.
+To restrict modification of initially created users, activate "VDS" profile.

 <details>
 	<summary> API overview </summary>

 ### Guest

+#### Registration

 POST `http://localhost:8889/api/register` - register new user.
-After registration admin must give new user "USER" role, otherwise that user will be unable to call any API endpoints
+Depending on current app profile after registration new user may not have USER role set, that user will be unable to use any non-profile API endpoints without manually setting role by admin

-### User

-All user endpoints requires USER role

 #### Profile